TechnionTDK/jbs-json23plet/README.md

 ***Note***: While changing an existing ontology, there might  be some generators that use the old ontology.java properties, if so you have to update them, otherwise the project wont build due to compilations errors.

 ##### Add configuration for a new generator
+As [mentioned](README.md#run-multiple-generators) above, you can config a scheme of run.<br/>
+The command allow you to config a single generator in the scheme, of course, you can update the schema manually.

+* To config via commandline run:

-* Run "./json23plet -config  genName=generatorName inputPath=MyInputPath active=activeState" (the activeState field gets either true or false) <br />
+            ./json23plet -config  genName=generatorName inputPath=MyInputPath active=activeState
+ (the activeState field gets either true or false depends on the current scheme)
-This command will create a new configuration for your generator in the jbs-json23plet/config.json file. <br />
-You can also edit it manually.
+* To config manually:<br/>
+  Go to **jbs-json23plet/config.json** and set the fileds manually

 ##### Edit configuration for an existing generator
 1. Run "./json23plet -config genName=generatorName inputPath=MyInputPath active=activeState" <br />